Haaland: Moukoko is the biggest talent in the world right now | Goal.com

 The Norway star is adamant however that Moukoko has the potential to usurp him - noting that age is very much on the teenager's side.

 "I think he’s the biggest talent in the world right now.
-16 years and 1 day, that’s quite amazing.
+16 years and one day, that’s quite amazing.
 He has a big career ahead of him," Haaland told ESPN.

 Asked about his own talent in comparison, he added: “I’m over 20 years, so I’m getting old now, so that’s how it is."